nckshr/1DWaterCycle/README.md

 #Dependencies
 - This code requires numpy.
 To install, use ```pip install numpy```
 - The rendering part of the code uses [graphics.py](https://mcsp.wartburg.edu/zelle/python/graphics.py), an object-oriented python graphics lirbray from John Zelle.
-The graphics.py file is already included
+The graphics.py file is already included. *Note*: graphics.py relies on Tkinter, so if your python installation doesn't come with that you might need to grab it with pip.